Azure/AzureStor/README.md

 - File storage supports access key and SAS;
 - ADLSgen2 supports access key and AAD token.

-In the case of an AAD token, you can also provide an object obtained via `AzureAuth::get_azure_token()` or `httr::oauth2.0_token`.
-If you do this, AzureStor can also automatically refresh the token for you when it expires.
+In the case of an AAD token, you can also provide an object obtained via `AzureAuth::get_azure_token()`.
+If you do this, AzureStor can automatically refresh the token for you when it expires.

 ```r
 # various endpoints for an account: blob, file, ADLS2